sprintly/culture/pr-template.md

 - Is there a blog post?
 - Does the knowledge base need an update?
 - Does this add new (Python) dependencies which need to be added to chef?
+- Does this add migrations and (if so) have you validated they are backwards compatible?